 In this article:

 Employers are required to withhold Income and FICA taxes from employees.
-In addition to withholding from the employee, the employer is also required to match the employee’s contribution of FICA taxes.
+Additionally, the employer is required to match the employee’s contribution to FICA taxes.
 Most employers are also required to pay Federal Unemployment Taxes.

 Federal Income Tax